Lindrit Kamberi: Loan at Wil

 In July 2019, Kamberi was loaned to Swiss Challenge League club FC Wil for the 2019–20 season.
 He made his league debut for the club just days after the transfer's completion, playing the entirety of a 1–0 victory over Chiasso on 20 July.
 Kamberi would make 34 appearances in all competitions before returning to Zürich in August 2020.

 Loan at Winterthur

 Prior to the 2020–21 campaign, Kamberi was loaned out once again, joining FC Winterthur.
 He made his competitive debut for the club on 12 September 2020 in a 2–1 victory over Tuggen in the Swiss Cup.
 Later that season, he scored his first professional goal, scoring the first in a 3–2 league victory over his former club, Wil.
 In March, after a series of injuries at Zürich, Kamberi was recalled from his loan, having made 28 appearances in all competitions with Winterthur.

 International career

-Kamberi was born in Switzerland and is of Kosovan descent.
-He is a youth international for Switzerland.
+Kamberi played in 2018 and 2019 a total of seven matches for the Swiss U-19 and U-20 national teams.

+On 3 October 2025, in an interview for Telegrafi, Kamberi stated that he would be open to representing the Kosovo national team.